saraheb3/communities-network_analysis/README.md

 ==========================================
 # communities-network_analysis
 ==========================================
-# This code implements the method presented in Efficient method for estimating the number of communities in a network
+# This code implements the method presented in "Efficient method for estimating the number of communities in a network"

-# M. A. Riolo, G. T. Cantwell, G. Reinert, and M. E. J. Newman, "Efficient method for estimating the number of communities in a network," Physical Review E, vol. 96, no. 3, p.
+M. A. Riolo, G. T. Cantwell, G. Reinert, and M. E. J. Newman, "Efficient method for estimating the number of communities in a network," Physical Review E, vol. 96, no. 3, p.
 032310, 09/14/ 2017.

 This code, written in C by Riolo, Cantwell, Reinert, and Newman, calculates the number of communities in an undirected network using the maximum likelihood method of Riolo, Cantwell,